giovannicalo/brackets-coffeescript/readme.md

 It is meant as a temporary solution to use while waiting for an improved [CodeMirror](https://github.com/codemirror/CodeMirror) mode.

+It uses the same coloring conventions as the JavaScript mode.

 Improved syntax highlighting comes at the cost of some advanced features of the official mode.

 ![Sample](http://i.imgur.com/EW9VXko.png)